35 Medical Trivia Questions Only Geniuses Will Get Right

 D. Lump in the eyelid

 A chalazion is a lump-like cyst that appears in the eyelid, usually because the oil-producing glands are blocked.
 This common problem often goes away by itself, but you can help the healing process along by holding a clean cloth soaked in hot water over the eye for five to 10 minutes three to four times a day.
-Don’t miss the seven silent signs you might have eye cataracts.

 The sinus node is the…